 The main problem with comparing Squier and Epiphone is that Fender has an extra level in their guitar hierarchy.
-Where Gibson jumps straight to Epiphone, Fender has their Mexican-made Standard Series.
+Where Gibson jumps straight to Epiphone, Fender has their Mexican-made Player Series.

 In my opinion, the Squier Standard Strat is better compared to a guitar like the Epiphone LP-100, which is a stripped-down version of the Epi Les Paul Standard.
 Both guitars are in a similar price range, and both feature similar quality.

-So, really we have two separate comparisons when it comes to Epiphone vs Squier by Fender.
-We have the Epiphone Les Paul Standard against the Fender Standard Strat.
-These are outstanding intermediate-level guitars and some of the top guitars in the $500 range.
+So, really we have a few separate comparisons when it comes to Epiphone vs Squier by Fender.
+We have the Epiphone Les Paul Standard PlusTop PRO against the Fender Player Series Strat.
+These are outstanding intermediate-level guitars and some of the top guitars in the $600 range.

 Then we have the Squier Standard Strat and the Epiphone Les Paul 100.
-These are among the finest electric guitars under $300, and either is a great choice for beginners.
+These are among the best electric guitars around $300, and either is a great choice for series beginners.